spiffe/spire-tutorials/k8s/oidc-vault/README.md

 Ensure that you are in possession of your whip and your lucky fedora.
 Before authenticating and using our Vault server we need to initialize and unseal it.

 1. Set the `VAULT_ADDR` environment variable.
-This tells the Vault CLI where it needs to talk to.
+This tells the Vault CLI where it needs to talk to:

    ```console
    $ export VAULT_ADDR=http://127.0.0.1:8200